Selaginella apoda

 Selaginella apoda, commonly known as meadow spikemoss, is a perennial lycophyte native to much of the eastern United States and parts of northeastern Mexico.
 The life cycle is the shortest of the genus Selaginella, as well as one of the shortest among the lycophytes.
 Selaginella apoda is found primarily in damp soils in habitats such as swamps, wet fields, open woods and along stream banks.
 Selaginella apoda presents the potential for case studies involving the plant's adaptability to environmental toxins.
-A lowland plant, it has only been recorded at elevations below 100 meters.
 It is closely related to Selaginella eclipes and S. ludoviciana, with both of which it has been reported to form hybrids.
 This group is characterized by relatively flat strobili and large megasporophylls which occur in the same plane as the lateral leaves.

 The plant was originally described, and named Lycopodium apodum by Carl Linnaeus in his Species Plantarum (1753).

 Description

 Selaginella apoda stems have smaller leaves in two rows as well as larger leaves in two rows.
 This species can be differentiated from a regular moss species based on its veins running along the leaves.
 The stem of S. apoda can best be described as leafy.
 Selaginella species possess rhizophores.

 Many species in the genus Selaginella also demonstrate dichotomous branching.
 Vegetative leaves on S. apoda are lined with small teeth, have a scale-like appearance, are short in length, and change in shape and size in the same node.
 Selaginella apoda branches can be a maximum of 15 centimeters in height and have a creeping style.
 The ligule on Selaginella species can be found rising on the adaxil surfaces of leaves at their base, as well as on sporophylls.
 The shape of the ligule is awl-shaped and occurs singly.
 The leaves of S. apoda contain a cuticle layer on their adaxial surfaces and they do not have hairs on their abaxial surfaces.